What Is Intellectual Property, and What is the Importance of intellectual property?

 What Is Intellectual Property?

-Intellectual property is a system of legal protection of human ideas.
+Furthermore it is also a system of legal protection of human ideas.
 If it’s a familiar object (car, phone, bag, etc.) or property, you can prove it was physically stolen.
 However, information such as ideas or creations can be easily stolen by others seeing or hearing them.
 Also, if this information is stolen by someone else, it will be difficult to prove it.

 Intellectual property important point: